On sampling symmetric Gibbs distributions on sparse random graphs and hypergraphs: Detailed Balance

-We let ${H}$ be the subgraph of $G'$ which is induced by the variable and factor nodes of the cycle $C$, as well as the variable nodes which are adjacent to the factor nodes in $C$.
-Let $\bar{H}$ be obtained from $H$ by removing the factor node $\alpha$.
-Using standard notation, we let $\mu_G$, $\mu_H$ and $\mu_{\bar{H}}$ be the Gibbs distributions induced by $G$, $H$ and $\bar{H}$, respectively.
-Assume that all these Gibbs distributions are symmetric.
+Assume now that the factor node $\alpha$ that is inserted into $G$ introduces a new short cycle, which we call $C$.
+As per standard notation, we let ${H}$ be the which is induced by the variable and factor nodes of the cycle $C$, as well as the variable nodes which are adjacent to the factor nodes in $C$.
+Also, let $\mu_H$ be the Gibbs distributions induced by $H$.